hrkim153/hrkim153.github.io/_pages/about.md

 - Exploring **multimodal data fusion** strategies for robust and informative representation learning
 - Constructing **anomaly detection** techniques informed by latent space understanding

-For more details about my academic background, publications, and research experiences, please refer to my [Resume](/cv/) page.
+For more details about my academic background, publications, and research experiences, please refer to [Resume](/cv/) page.